-The French Press brewing method is simple, affordable, quick and produces a great cup of coffee.
+The French Press brewing method is simple, affordable, quick and produces a great cup of coffee especially using a double glass coffee press.
 The French Press doesn’t use a paper filter, so the oils in the coffee grounds are not absorbed, which in turn leaves behind all the wonderful flavors.
 It’s as simple as letting the grounds steep in the hot water for 3-5 minutes, then pushing the plunger down and just like that you’re ready to pour your cup of java.
 The resulting cup is rich, creamy and full-bodied.

 Double Glass Coffee Press

 Hario has beautifully crafted this Double Glass Coffee Press which offers a full bodied coffee experience.
 Most of the oils are still present in the coffee after brewing in the press, making this great for single origin coffees.
 The olive wood accents on the Coffee Press add a touch of class and luxury to this beautiful piece.
 The double glass coffee press is comprised of high-quality heatproof glass, olive wood, stainless steel, and leather, making this a lovely centerpiece for any coffee bar.

 Be sure to buy quality whole bean coffee and grind it just before use, remember it all starts with good coffee

 Over-extraction is the main cause for a bitter cup.
 We recommend you decant the coffee immediately after its done brewing to avoid this issue.